nbhson/angular-tutorial/5_angular-15/5_functional-router-guards/README.md

 ```

 LoginService implements most of the logic and in the guard we only invoke isLoggedIn().
 Even though the guard is pretty simple, we have lots of boilerplate code.
-With the new functional router guards, you can refactor this code down to:
+With the new functional router guards, you can refactor this code down to (With the new functional router guards, you can refactor this code down to:):

 ```ts
 const route = {